 This can vary depending on the person, but standard suggestions recommend resting between sets using heavier weights for 2 to 5 minutes.

 When in doubt, rest a little more than usual.
-This leads to faster muscle growth and helps you to do better on each set .
+As noted ny NIH, this leads to faster muscle growth and helps you to do better on each set .

 Manage Your Volume

-The 5x5 routine accounts for this by strictly restricting the additional workouts beyond the basic 5 sets 5 reps, sometimes utilizing only zero to 2 additional lifts for each session beyond the compound exercises for the day.
+The 5x5 plan does this by limiting extra workouts beyond the core 5 sets of 5 reps, often adding just 0 to 2 additional lifts per session after the day's main compound exercises.

 Pick Appropriate Weights for Your 5x5 Workout